 These are real fears and security factors that the military community faces.
 They can be the difference between life and death for some.

-Security in the military community is always of utmost importance, but when you are a veteran business owner, that level of privacy is interrupted by promotion of yourself and your business to the community.
+Security in the military community is always of utmost importance, but when you are a military spouse or veteran business owner, that level of privacy is interrupted by promotion of yourself and your business to the community.

 That’s where I come in and help to bridge the gap between how the military community markets and therefore, how the civilian community expects being marketed to.
 There are so many ways to be secure and have privacy online, while still building relationships and sales with customers.